-International students with other types of visas may also be eligible to attend the College.
-The student must present proof of immigration status and type and meet other requirements (see the College Residency Policy and Procedures (https://frederick.edu/jobs-hr/policies-and-procedures/policyproceduredocuments/residency.aspx)).
+International students with other types of visas are also eligible to attend the College.
+The student must present proof of immigration status and type for purposes of determining tuition rate (see the College Determination of Residency for Tuition Purposes Policy and Procedures (https://frederick.edu/jobs-hr/policies-and-procedures/ policyproceduredocuments/residency.aspx)).